 Our clients are continually monitored through daily interaction, random drug testing, and review of their progress toward their goals in hopes of assuring a successful transition.
 Post transition housing and budgeting issues are discussed.
 After 6 months in the program, we conduct a formal interview with the client to find out how they are progressing toward their plan and goals.
 Most residential clients transition after being with us for 6-9 months.

 To successfully transition, a client must have a full time job, be in compliance with all program rules, have a savings account, and secure a forwarding address.
 Client may have also obtained their own transportation.

-Many of our clients continue to take part in the 12-step meetings and community gatherings after they leave the program.
+Many of our clients continue to take part in our Substance Abuse and Addiction meetings and community gatherings after they leave the program.
 If the client allows, we maintain contact with them following their transition.

 Prisoners of Christ uses several innovative paths to help transition ex-felons.
 Each POC house has five house mates, including 4 transitioning clients and a house manager.
 The House Manager is a former POC client who remains as a House Manager to help guide existing clients through questions and issues that arise in transitioning.
 The House Manager also serves in an accountability position within the house.
 He reminds clients, if needed, of the requirement to keep rooms clean, neat and ready for viewing, house sanitation, personal hygiene matters and the like.
 The house system is designed to create a home and family atmosphere where clients learn to live together in cooperation and consideration of others.

 Clients generally share rooms, learning to share space equitably, and resolve normal daily issues, like time in the bathroom and shared closet space.
 All add to the foundation necessary to successfully live life in today’s society.